2021 Italian government crisis: Resignation of Conte and consultations

 On 26 January, after a few days of inconclusive negotiations with centrist and independent senators to regain an absolute majority in the Senate, Conte resigned as Prime Minister.
 On the following day, a new parliamentary group, known as Europeanists, was formed in the Senate in support of Conte.
 The group was composed by members of the Associative Movement Italians Abroad (MAIE) and other centrist and liberal senators.

 On 27 January, the consultations with President Sergio Mattarella for the formation of a new cabinet began at the Quirinal Palace, meeting the presidents of the two houses, senator Elisabetta Casellati and Roberto Fico.

-On 28 January, President Mattarella met the delegations of For the Autonomies, Free and Equal and the new-born Europeanists, which confirmed their supports to Conte, as well as the independent MPs of the Mixed Group.
+On 28 January, President Mattarella met the delegations of For the Autonomies, Free and Equal and the new-born Europeanists, which confirmed their supports to Conte, as well as various MPs of the Mixed Group.
 Matteo Renzi, which was received in the afternoon along with Italia Viva's delegation, opened to a new government with the same old majority, but he opposed giving the task of forming a new cabinet to Conte, while Nicola Zingaretti, leader of the PD, stressed the necessity of starting a new government with Conte at its head.

-On 29 January, the centre-right coalition, composed by the League (Lega), Brothers of Italy (FdI), Forza Italia (FI) and other conservative minor parties, was received by President Mattarella.
-Matteo Salvini, leader of the League, asked for snap election, otherwise he added that, at specific conditions, the centre-right could support a national unity government.
-The consultations ended with the Five Star Movement (M5S), whose leader, Vito Crimi, confirmed the support to Prime Minister Conte and opened to a return of Italia Viva within the majority.
-This statement caused the immediate reaction of Alessandro Di Battista, leader of the anti-establishment wing of the M5S, which threatened to exit from the party if Renzi will return to government.
+On 29 January, high-ranking members of the centre-right coalition (a conservative alliance between the League (Lega), Brothers of Italy (FdI), Forza Italia (FI) and other minor parties) met with President Mattarella.
+Matteo Salvini, leader of the League, asked for a snap election, but added that, under specific conditions, the centre-right could support a national unity government.
+Mattarella also spoke with interim leader of the Five Star Movement (M5S) Vito Crimi, who said he was open to grant of Matteo Renzi's requests in exchange for IV's support for new Conte-led Government.
+Alessandro Di Battista, leader of the anti-establishment wing of the M5S, criticized this statement, asserting he would leave the party if the latter agreed to allow Renzi's party back into the Government.